glxcierx/glxcierx/README.md

 lazy to change bio ok

-@decayingcorpses , @promiseduo , @mochifabrication-blip , @derapchv
+@decayingcorpses , @promiseduo , @mochifabrication-blip , @derapchv is an awesome people
-╰ awesome people

 <!--
 **glxcierx/glxcierx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.